ansys/openapi-common/README.rst

 The library is provided under the terms of the MIT license, you can find the license text in the LICENSE file at the root of the repository.

-parse_authenticate and helpers are Copyright (c) 2015 Alexander Dutton under terms of the MIT license.